 While these visa options are limited, they provide a pathway for certain individuals to stay in Australia despite a visa refusal.

-Lodging an Appeal with the Administrative Review Tribunal (AAT)
+Lodging an Appeal with the Administrative Review Tribunal (ART)

-If your visa is refused and you are section 48 barred, your next step may be to lodge an appeal with the Administrative Review Tribunal (AAT).
-The AAT is an independent body that reviews decisions made by the Department of Home Affairs.
-If the Department made an error or your case has merit, the AAT may overturn the visa refusal.
+If your visa is refused and you are section 48 barred, your next step may be to lodge an appeal with the Administrative Review Tribunal (ART).
+The ART is an independent body that reviews decisions made by the Department of Home Affairs.
+If the Department made an error or your case has merit, the ART may overturn the visa refusal.

 You must act quickly, as you have only 21 days from the date of refusal to lodge an appeal.
 Once the appeal is submitted, it may take up to several years for your case to be reviewed, depending on the complexity of your situation.
 During this time, you can remain on a bridging visa and continue working and living in Australia.